 4-Execution Mindset

 Last but not least, the execution mindset.
-This is the most daunting task, because without it, you’re just daydreaming. wrote a longer article on this topic here.
+This is the most daunting task, because without it, you’re just daydreaming.
+I wrote a longer article on this topic here.

 To be a successful Product Manager, you have to be GREAT at execution.
 You have to be able to get things done.
 In my company, we put Product Managers in charge of execution.
 We train them to be good at execution, follow-up, and of course solving problems that come up along the way.
 The path of developing a product is so bumpy, so full of technical problems that require compromise and creative solutions.
 You are also fighting with lack of resources, conservative engineers, and competing priorities.
 As the product manager you have to stand up for your customers, advocate, pound tables.
 Be abrasive when necessary but push products forward.
 It gets tougher when it’s closer to the finish line, when everyone is nervous to launch products, the fear of uncertainty discourages people and this can all lead to people losing their motivation and excitement for the product.